fcarrasco0/rails_api_example/README.md

   Execute the following commands inside the project's folder.

   * Create database: `rails db:migrate`
-  * Run the seeder execute this command `rails db:seed`
+  * Run the seeder with `rails db:seed`

 # Getting Started
-In this project we will be working with a book collection and a book object.
+In this project we will be working with a book collection.
 The book object has the following attributes:
 ```json
  "book" {